eugenekim3107/loan-credential-predictor/README.md

 # Loan Credential Predictor

-This project takes LendingClub's dataset from 2007-2010 and predicts whether or not potential borrowers meet LendingClub's credit policy.
+This project takes LendingClub's dataset from 2007-2010 and predicts whether potential borrowers meet LendingClub's credit policy.
 This information can benefit both the borrowers and investors.
 If the credit policy is not met, investors can proceed with more caution before